jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 * Becoming increasing clear about what you want and why it is worth the effort
 * Learning to have a little fun along the way

 This process of personal growth doesn’t require any great effort or might.
-Instead, if you follow these tips, minor changes in your daily routine can lead to massive shifts in a relatively short time\!
+Instead, if you follow these tips, minor changes in your daily routine can lead to massive shifts in a relatively short time!

 **PS:** If you liked this article and want to read more like it, I recommend continuing with this article: [How to get your life together](https://edlatimore.com/how-to-get-your-life-together/).